-"Funny Aneurysm" Moment: Ron notes at the end of "House Elf Liberation Front" that 'Percy wouldn't recognise a joke if it danced naked in front of him, wearing Dobby's tea cosy'.
+Ron notes Percy's inability to recognize a joke.
 Cut to Deathly Hallows where Percy shows he does recognise and can tell a joke right before Fred is killed.

-Hilarious in Hindsight: After the First Task, when Madam Pomfrey, the school nurse, is attending to the Champions' wounds, she exclaims, "Dragons! ...
+This: "Dragons! ...
 Last year dementors, this year dragons, what are they going to bring into this school next?"
-Fans all know by now that the next year would see something far worse enter the grounds of Hogwarts School: Professor Umbridge as The Tyrant Taking The Helm.
+Fans all know by now that the next year sees something far worse than any of the above: Dolores Umbridge as The Tyrant Taking The Helm.

 The whole fact that Harry's incredibly handsome rival Hogwarts champion is played in the movie by future Edward Cullen.
 And really, the rivalry between Harry's supporters and Cedric's supporters could easily be compared to the Fandom Rivalry between Harry Potter and Twilight — particularly the way in which Harry and Cedric (a.k.a.
 Daniel Radcliffe and Robert Pattinson) are nothing but civil to each other while each has fans who volatilely bash their hero's rival.
 It doesn't help that Cedric first makes an appearance by jumping out of a tree.
 Maybe, he was bothered?
 His ghost is also sparkling.

 Ron asked his future sister-in-law to the Yule Ball.